Overview–About the Book

 Explanation of Why we Dream Knowing the purpose of dreams is necessary to understand their messages.
 Dreamwork Uncovered explains karma and dharma in detail–the main reasons why we dream.
 Several real life accounts are given so readers begin to understand how dharma and karma affects their lives.
 Life is not unfair as many believe, no one is a victim unless they choose to be, and everyone has great potential to shape their destiny.
 Dreams help to dissolve all the illusions, emotional pain, and physical suffering that exists.
 As the Buddha said, “life does not need to be difficult.”
 This book is not just about dreams, rather it weaves dreams and waking life together teaching the reader how to live with greater purpose and passion.
 Understanding these concepts can be life altering, providing great hope.

 Intent is Full-Enlightenment Ultimately dreams are preparing us for enlightenment or self-realization–the process where we transcend our physical bodies and do not need to return to countless incarnations on earth.
 Achieving enlightenment was never meant to be the domain of saints or mystics; it is available to everyone who truly seeks.
 This fully enlightened state is explained in detail and how dreams guide us towards this process.

 Deja Vu Experiences.
-Dreamers have deja vu experiences when they go forward in time in the dream state, observe something, then come back to the physical world with no conscious memory of this nocturnal experience.
+Dreamers frequently have deja vu experiences where they go forward in time in the dream state, observe something, then come back to the physical world with no conscious memory of this nocturnal experience.
 Often a small, seemingly insignificant physical event triggers their memory.
 In Dreamwork Uncovered fascinating stories are given of the author’s own deja vu experiences along with those of students and clients.

 How and Why Dreams Fell From Grace Until a few centuries ago dreams were highly respected as sources of wisdom.
 Dreamwork Uncovered describes the historical process over the last thousand years that led to the mistrust and demise of dreams.